CatHood0/flutter_quill_delta_easy_parser/README.md

 # Flutter Quill Easy Parser

-A Dart package designed to transform `Flutter Quill` content into a structured document format, making it easier to handle and convert for various use cases like generating `Word` or `PDF` documents.
+A Flutter package designed to transform `Flutter Quill` content into a structured document format, making it easier to handle and convert for various use cases like generating `Word` or `PDF` documents.

 > [!TIP]
 >